zakaria-aabbou/NLP-and-Text_Mining/README.md

 1. Tokenizing the text using :
     * BERT
     * RoBERTa
-2. Clustering on orignal data (Classic 4 data which comprises of scientific articles' abstracts ,  BBC data which contains headlines from the bbc news channel ,article1 data which comprises of news headlines , article2 data which comprises of wikipedia summaries.)
+2. Clustering on orignal data (classic4 data consists of abstracts of scientific articles,  BBC data which contains headlines from the bbc news channel ,article1 data which comprises of news headlines , article2 data which comprises of wikipedia summaries.)
     * This is done on the data without any dimensionality reduction technique
     * We will be using this to benchmark against later methods.
 3. Using Tandem methods, this is done by using :